-The Division of Digestive Diseases and Nutrition provides state-of-the-art medical care to patients with gastrointestinal and liver diseases and nutritional problems in a multidisciplinary environment.
+The Digestive Health Program provides state-of-the-art medical care in a multidisciplinary environment to patients with gastrointestinal disorders, liver diseases and nutritional problems.

-A number of special procedures including biliary manometry, endoscopic removal of bile duct stones, biliary and pancreatic duct stent placement, esophageal stent placement, achalasia dilation, botulinum toxin injection therapy of achalasia, enteroscopy, endoscopic ultrasonography, and laser therapy of GI neoplasms are performed on a daily basis.
+A number of special procedures are performed on a daily basis, including biliary manometry, endoscopic removal of bile duct stones, biliary and pancreatic duct stent placement, esophageal stent placement, achalasia dilation, botulinum toxin injection therapy of achalasia, enteroscopy, endoscopic ultrasonography, and laser therapy of GI neoplasms.

 UK HealthCare also has an active liver transplant program.

 Capsule endoscopy helps UK doctors diagnose digestive problems.

 Traditional upper endoscopy and colonoscopy are unable to reach the small intestine, but using capsule endoscopy, a pill-sized video capsule with a lens and light source, UK doctors examine the lining of the middle part of the gastrointestinal tract.

 This examination may detect polyps, Crohn's disease, ulcers and tumors.
 With the largest team of gastroenterologists in Kentucky, UK HealthCare offers a comprehensive approach to the screening, diagnosis and treatment of digestive conditions.